 Your right to access your personal information

-You have the right to know what personal information we hold about you, under the Data Protection Act.
+You have the right to know what personal information we hold about you, under the GDPR.
 If any details are wrong, you have the right to have it corrected.

 If you would like a copy of your own information, you should write to us, either by post or by e‑mail.
 This is commonly called a subject access request.
 The request does not have to be in any prescribed form.
 You will have to pay a fee of £ 10, and we may ask you for information to prove your identity.
 Please make cheques payable to Deed Poll Office.